Shaifhassan/Capston-Project---RBS/International Master in Tourism and Hospitality Management/6_8_The Business_Sustainability Plan.md

 ---

-By implementing these sustainability strategies and setting minimum goals for impactful activities, your app can demonstrate a strong commitment to environmental and social responsibility while contributing to the long-term viability and resilience of O'ahu's communities and ecosystems.
+By implementing these sustainability strategies and setting minimum goals for impactful activities, our app can demonstrate a strong commitment to environmental and social responsibility while contributing to the long-term viability and resilience of O'ahu's communities and ecosystems.